scottgallant/docs.balsamiq.com/content/mybalsamiq/sharing.md

 date: 2015-07-30T15:52:36-07:00
 draft: false
 title: "Sharing your work with outside clients in myBalsamiq"
-linktitle: "Sharing your work with outside clients in myBalsamiq"
+linktitle: "Sharing your work with outside clients"
 menu:
   menumybalsamiq:
     parent: mybalsamiq